mdey0108/fd_calculator/README.md

-this is a simple web based fd calculator creted using flask python
+this is a simple web based fd calculator created using flask python